johnfedoruk/bangular/aio/content/guide/aot-compiler.md

 <h3 class="no-toc">Unsupported enum member name</h3>

-Angular couldn't determine the value of the [enum member](https://www.typescriptlang.org/docs/handbook/enums.html) that you referenced in metadata.
+Bangular couldn't determine the value of the [enum member](https://www.typescriptlang.org/docs/handbook/enums.html) that you referenced in metadata.

 The compiler can understand simple enum values but not complex values such as those derived from computed properties.